-Celebrate the holiday season by chopping down your own Christmas tree!
+Celebrate the holiday season by chopping down your own tree!
 This is a challenging yet rewarding day-trip that you can do with the whole family.
-Before heading out, purchase your Christmas tree permit and map online.
-The permit allows for the removal of one tree under 12 feet tall on National Forest Land.
+Before heading out, purchase your tree cutting permit and map online or at the Eugene, Cascades & Coast Visitor Center in downtown Eugene.
+The permit allows for the removal of one tree under 15 feet tall on National Forest Land.
 Five tree permits are allowed per household.
-Fourth graders are eligible for a free holiday tree permit — please see Every Kid Outdoors to obtain your fourth grader park pass and order through Recreation.gov.
-These special free passes are not available at the Visitor Center, and must be ordered in advance online.

-How to Christmas Tree Hunt
+How to Cut Your Own Tree

 -

-Christmas tree permit — only $5!
+Tree permit — only $5!
 Get yours online this year at Recreation.Gov or at the Visitor Center in downtown Eugene while supplies last

 -